 -

-Scott Shumway of Brown University for a proposal titled "Population genetics of a founder species in an incipient salt marsh"
+Scott Shumway of Brown University - "Population genetics of a founder species in an incipient salt marsh"

 - 1988